roguehistory/DIGH-HIST3812/content/en/building/more-github.md

 +++
-author = "Dr. Graham"
-title = "Version Control; Launching Binder" date = "2020-08-02"
-description = "Expectations for content and format"
+author = "Dr. Graham andd Chantal Brousseau" title = "Git on the Command Line" date = "2020-08-02" description = "Expectations for content and format"
 +++